Amos47/2400/Chapter2/Ch02_Backstory.md

 ![Level 2 pixilation](https://raw.githubusercontent.com/robertriordan/2400/master/Images/cat_10.png)

-Figure AGST4 is lilely good enough for most applications.
+Figure AGST4 is likely good enough for most applications.
 Perhaps if you were the pet owner, you'd want a better resolution in order to be able to decide if it was actually *your* cat or a similarly-sized and -coloured one.
 But in general, this resolution is *good enough* for most purposes.
 We don't need, except in very specific contexts, to spend the resources to reporduce an exact image of this kitten.
 It's already *good enough*.

 **Figure AGST5.
 Reduced pixilation**